Web App Deployment Overview

 From Xojo Documentation

 There are two ways to deploy web apps created with Xojo: Standalone and Xojo Cloud.
 You can deploy your web apps to Virtual Private Servers (VPS) with proper configuration.
-Shared Hosting typically does not work due to general lack of configurability.
+We do not recommend shared hosting services as they typically do not work well due to a general lack of configurability and because they can create potential security issues.
 For the simplest hosting and deployment experience with built-in SSL, one-click deployment and database support, you should consider using Xojo Cloud.

 Server Configuration Help